keymanapp/lexical-models/docs/how-to-build-a-lexical-model.md

 --------------------------------------

+The model info contains a little bit of metadata that is required when distributing packages online using Keyman Cloud.
+Thus, **if you do not plan to distribute this model on Keyman Cloud, you may skip this step**.

-The model info contains a little bit of metadata that is required when distributing packages.
-It is a JSON file that lists the model license and a short description of the lexical model.
+The model info is provided as a JSON file that lists the model license and a short description of the lexical model.

 The `.model_info` file should follow this template: